 - Charity Streams

 - The SMF Auction

 The sad news came out on December the 1st, with the announcement from E3D, the company that Sanjay co-founded and put his heart in.
 In the statement, the company acknowledges Sanjay’s significant impact on the business and the whole industry and promises to follow his vision in the new decade.

 3D printing community took the news as a big shock.
 And it is understandable as Sanjay kept being busy with the interviews and appearances on the trade shows and various media channels, and nothing indicated that anything could happen to this 32-year-old, talented, young man.

 Sanjay Mortimer Foundation

-Some leading community members took initiative on their own channels.
+Some leading community members took the initiative on their own channels.
 Thomas Sanladerer, announced the sad news via his channel, with the pledge to contribute to the donations to E3D’s choice of charity.